mardiros/purgatory/README.rst

 .. important::

-   | The documentation has been moved to github github pages.
+   | The documentation has been moved to github pages.
    | The documentation under readthedocs is obsolete.

 Alternatives